Positive writing always helps you communicate better with your readers.

 Use positive vocabulary

-Many negative words have a positive alternative.
-A thesaurus is a great tool to help you find them quickly.
+Many negative words have positive alternatives, and a thesaurus is a great tool to help you find them quickly.

-Here are a few of the classic word pairs that are always easy to change.
+Here are a few classic word pairs that are always easy to change.

 My Toyota is so cheap to run.